 Book yourself into one of the spacious family villas at the Blue Lagoon Beach Resort for a fantastic family holiday in the Yasawa Islands.
 Villas have separate rooms for the kids so everyone can enjoy their own space in between enjoying the extensive list of family-friendly activities like fishing, snorkelling and cultural activities.
 Children over three years old also get complimentary access to the Green Gecko’s Kids Club with an action-packed itinerary.
 Check out 10 Things to Do in the Yasawa Islands with Kids for more activity inspiration.

-Check Blue Lagoon out!
+Check Blue Lagoon Beach Resort out:

 2. Paradise Cove Resort

 For a relaxing family holiday with as little or as much action as you choose, consider the Paradise Cove Resort.
 Mum and dad can unwind with a yoga session or swim with giant manta rays, while the kids get stuck in with the kids’ club.
-You’ll also have plenty of opportunities to experience “Fiji time” all together with hands-on activities like Fijian craft demonstrations, cooking classes and kava ceremonies.
+You’ll also have plenty of opportunities to experience “Fiji time” together with hands-on activities like Fijian craft demonstrations, cooking classes and kava ceremonies.
 The resort has a pool for lounging, or even book yourself into a suite with a private pool.
 It seems like anything is possible at the Paradise Cove Resort.

-Check Paradise Cove out!
+Check Paradise Cove Resort out:

 3. Octopus Resort